 And for me, that’s the privilege of diving with sharks in their natural habitat – no cages and no bait.
 It changes you as a person.
 You gain a new perspective.
 It erases the images you have of JAWS.
-Instead, they’re replaced with a beautiful graceful creature that deserves to be honoured, not feared.
+Instead, they’re replaced with a beautiful graceful creature that deserves to be honored, not feared.

 And that is why swimming or diving with sharks is absolutely priceless.

 This article was originally published in 2011 but updated and republished in Feb 2019.